g-simmons/OCB/STEP-BY-STEP.md

 python supervised_validation_corr_script.py SalmonellaExample Samples_studies_conditions_mappingtable.csv
 ```

 It will generate correlation validation results.
-(Please refer <a href=https://github.com/bigghost2054/AutomatedOmicsCompendiumPreparationPipeline/blob/Pipeline_20200307/VALIDATION.md>validation description</a>).
+(Please refer <a href=https://github.com/bigghost2054/Omics-Compendium-Builder-OCB/blob/Pipeline_20200307/VALIDATION.md>validation description</a>).

 ### 3.3 Supervised validation -- knowledge capture validation

 #### 3.3.1 Creating a sample selection file
 You have to manually curate the metadata to create a sample selection file.
 <br>
-For <a href = https://github.com/bigghost2054/AutomatedOmicsCompendiumPreparationPipeline/blob/Pipeline_20200307/TestFiles/Input_KnowledgeCapture_fur.csv>fur mutant example</a>, you have to check the metadata and find that two samples (SRX1638996, SRX1638997) are wildtype, and another sample (SRX1638999) is fur mutant.
+For <a href = https://github.com/bigghost2054/Omics-Compendium-Builder-OCB/blob/Pipeline_20200307/TestFiles/Input_KnowledgeCapture_fur.csv>fur mutant example</a>, you have to check the metadata and find that two samples (SRX1638996, SRX1638997) are wildtype, and another sample (SRX1638999) is fur mutant.

 #### 3.3.2 Creating a gene selection file
 You have to survey the published researches to find a gene set which will be regulated by specific stress/mutant and then create a gene selection file
 <br>
-For <https://github.com/bigghost2054/AutomatedOmicsCompendiumPreparationPipeline/blob/Pipeline_20200307/TestFiles/Input_KnowledgeCapture_fur_related_genes.csv>fur regulated gene example</a>, you have to find the <a href=https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5001712/>genes regulated by fur</a>: flagellar genes (activated), SPI1 genes (activated) and SPI2 genes (repressed).
+For <a href = https://github.com/bigghost2054/Omics-Compendium-Builder-OCB/blob/Pipeline_20200307/TestFiles/Input_KnowledgeCapture_fur_related_genes.csv>fur regulated gene example</a>, you have to find the <a href=https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5001712/>genes regulated by fur</a>: flagellar genes (activated), SPI1 genes (activated) and SPI2 genes (repressed).
 In addition, you have to perform necessary gene name conversion to make sure the gene names exist in the compendium.

 #### 3.3.3.
 Run the knowledge capture validation script
 Once you prepare both sample selection table and gene selection table, run the following command: